apache/fury/docs/protocols/xlang_object_graph_spec.md

   read more bytes for length using Fury unsigned int encoding.
 If current type doesn't has parent type, or parent type doesn't have fields to serialize, or we're in a context which serialize fields of current type only, num classes will be 1.
-- 5rd bit is used to indicate whether this type needs schema evolution.
+- The 5th bit is used to indicate whether this type needs schema evolution.
-- Other 56 bits is used to store the unique hash of `flags + all layers type meta`.
+- Other 56 bits are used to store the unique hash of `flags + all layers type meta`.
 - Inheritance: Fury
     - For languages